argodev/studies/ot_survey/OT_Class_06_Manuscript.md

 The second statement that summarizes Job’s message to us: *we sometimes understand*.
 This is really what most of the book is about.

 Let me give you a brief overview of the rest of the book.
-You’ll see it outlined on the back page of your handout.
+You’ll see it outlined on page 6 of your handout.

 At the end of chapter 2, three of Job’s friends come to comfort him, and they sit with them in silence for a whole week.
 Very wise of them.
 Finally, in chapter 3, Job breaks the silence.
 He pours out his complaint.